AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 ** (MatchError) no match of right hand side value: 4
 ```

 No big deal, right?
 Wrong!
-Because of this interesting property, we can match on composite data types, for example on lists. `[] = []` is a valid expression.
+Because of this interesting property, we can match on composite data types, for example on lists.

+### Lists

+In Elixir `[] = []` is a valid expression.
 But now, we can also write something like:

 ```elixir
 iex(0)> xs = [1, 2]